1962 Alabama Crimson Tide football team: Houston

 With their victory over Vanderbilt, coupled with an Ohio State loss to UCLA, the Crimson Tide moved back into the No. 1 position in the polls prior to their game against Houston.
 Against the Cougars, the Alabama defense was dominant and allowed minus 49 yards rushing in this 14–3 victory at Denny Stadium.
 Houston took an early 3–0 lead after a Gene Ritch interception set up a 30-yard Bill McMillan field goal in the first quarter.
 The Crimson Tide responded in the second quarter and took a 7–3 halftime lead when Lee Roy Jordan recovered a Cougars' fumble in the endzone for a touchdown.
 Cotton Clark then provided the final points of the game with his three-yard touchdown run in the third quarter that made the final score 14–3.
-The victory improved Alabama's all-time record against Houston to 4–0.